mskelton/mskelton/README.md

 - The first programming language I learned was Python which I almost never use anymore. 🐍
 - I'm terrible at design and yet I maintain color themes for 2 IDEs and 2 websites. 🤷
-- I'm currently the youngest employee at my company at 22 years old. 👶